|

 micro-bore).
 This is usually

+carried out in the bathroom.
 There is no need for the lifting of carpet or

 flooring, and there is no disruption to any other services.
 All